AstraVerse

 The Challenge: Inspiring Characters Without Appropriation

 This creates a dilemma for game designers: how can they draw inspiration from deep cultural narratives respectfully, while also creating characters that feel fresh, engaging, and appropriate for a global audience?
+Furthermore, "Designer's block" is a prevalent phenomenon due to the constant need for new game content.

 Our goal was to move beyond simple appropriation and explore: How can cultural spaces and elements inform a *process* for designing characters that are both novel and culturally sensitive?